thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 \end{cases}
 ```

-The goal is to enable the client to write Las Vegas variant in terms of the Monte Carlo variant `f`.
+The goal is to enable the client to write Las Vegas variant in terms of the Monte Carlo variant `f`, so that the library only has to export one implementation of Rabin Karp.

 ## Rabin-Karp